-These abbreviations tell you all the features you’ll get from each lens.
-Not all lenses are made equally, as they all need different attributes to work in capturing your scene.
-Some have special lens elements and others aim to remove camera shake, for example.
+These abbreviations tell you all the features of each lens—because not all lenses are made the same.
+They all have different attributes to help you capture your shot.
+For instance, some have special lens elements, and others aim to remove camera shake.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]